KG Group: Structure

 As other chaebol, the KG Group is not a single company controlling others but rather a loose grouping of companies (affiliates) that is linked through a complex, circular cross ownership structure.
-The structure is centred around three companies: KG Chemical (the core company of the group and de facto parent), KG Zeroin (the largest KG Chemical shareholder, majority controlled by the Kwak family) and KG (a holding company).
+By June 2020, the structure was centred around three companies: KG Chemical (the core company of the group and de facto parent), KG Zeroin (the largest KG Chemical shareholder, majority controlled by the Kwak family) and KG (a holding company).
+In January 2021, the KG holding was merged into KG Chemical.
+In December 2022, in order to avoid some South Korean regulations, KG Inicis donated part of its minority KG Chemical stake to a non-profit foundation.
+In June 2023, KG ETS broke its existing cross shareholding by selling its minority stake in KG Chemical to KG Zeroin, leaving the ownership structure centred around KG Chemical, KG Zeroin and KG ETS.

 The two main affiliates of the KG Group by business volume are KG Chemical and KG Steel.
 The KG Group affiliates are set up to work autonomously and are called "family" instead of affiliate internally.
-As of May 2022, the number of afffiliates was 21 domestic and 8 overseas.
+As of May 2022, the number of affiliates was 21 domestic and 8 overseas.

 Branding

 According to Kwak, the KG Group name is an initialism for "Korea Green".

 The KG Group has two logos, often used in conjunction: a wordmark with "KG" in sans-serif script and a purple, violet, orange, and yellow logo simbolising a prism.
 The official font for the KG Group is Avenir.
 The slogan is "think great" with the k and g letters stilised in uppercase.